-Does the Neighbourhood Area have the River Wye (including the River Lugg) in or next to its boundary? Υ The River Wye runs along the northern (part of) and eastern borders of the Parish Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC?
-Y The Parish is within the hydrological catchment of the River Wye If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage? Υ There is mains drainage at Holme Lacy
+Does the Neighbourhood Area have the River Wye (including the River Lugg) in or next to its boundary? Υ The River Wye runs along the eastern border of the Parish Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC? Υ The Parish is within the hydrological catchment of the River Wye If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage?
+N There is no mains drainage within the Parish